wwallent/test/_members/Alicia-Purcell.md

 brief-desc:
 redirect from:
   - author/Alicia-purcell
-affiliation: Postdoc at Texas Tech University
+affiliation: Currently a Postdoc at Texas Tech University
 aliases:
   - A. Purcell
   - A Purcell